 You're now signed up.
 Great deals will soon be delivered to your inbox.

 Language: French | Currency: Euro (€) | Local time: (CET) | Average flight time: 1.5 hrs

 If you’re not too bothered about taking the scenic route on the rails and speed is of the essence – which, if you’ve got kids to entertain or limited time, is fully understandable – catching a flight to France is the most efficient option.

 Not only is it a short journey, at between 90 minutes and two hours in the air, flights to France are frequent, with at least 20 flights to Paris Charles de Gaulle Airport (CDG) per day – and that’s just from London.

-Compare and book direct flights from Gatwick to France in 2016 or 2017 – it’s one of the most popular airports from which to take off for the short hop across the English Channel.
+Compare and book direct flights from Gatwick to France in 2018 – it’s one of the most popular airports from which to take off for the short hop across the English Channel.

 Flights to France aren’t expensive either as there is so much competition along the routes.